 Our children need to go a little wild.

 I’m not talking throwing-a-tantrum-in-Target wild.
-But rather the kind of wildness that comes with pure, unadulterated childhood.
+But rather the kind of wildness that comes with a pure, unadulterated childhood.
+One that includes exploring nature on their own terms.

 Growing up, some of my fondest memories come from traipsing around the woods with my sisters – more or less unsupervised.
 In the woods behind our house, my sisters and I built kingdoms from sticks and stones.
 We swung on old vines and found bugs.
 We climbed on boulders.